On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Localization on a strip and BPS states

 \subsubsection{Categorical parallel transport}

 As we discussed in Section \ref{sec:LG_model} the brane category of the IR Landau-Ginzburg theory corresponds to the Fukaya-Seidel category.
 The data of this category are defined by the K\"ahler manifold and a holomorphic superpotential function $W$ on it.
 Transition between Fukaya-Seidel categories with close superpotentials $W$ and $W'$ is a transition functor described well in the literature \cite{Seidel_book}.
-The slow, ``adiabatic" variation of parameters along an interface path $\wp$ is lifted to a path in a family of superpotentials.
-We used the adiabaticity property to extrapolate the behavior of the physical system on the interface by a physical system at constant parameter values.
+A slow, ``adiabatic'' variation of parameters along an interface path $\wp$ is lifted to a path in a family of superpotentials.
+We used the adiabaticity property to extrapolate the physical system on the interface by its behavior at constant parameter values.
 The adiabaticity allows one to parallel transport a physical system along a path in a parameter space identifying states between close systems.
-It is natural to expect that a similar phenomenon is established by the brane categories, so that brane boundary conditions $\CB$ and an interface defect $\fJ_{\wp}$ could be substituted by a brane hologram $\beta_{\wp}(\CB)$, so that: \be ,\quad \fG_{\rm BPS}(\fJ_{\wp}|\CB,X)\cong \fG_{\rm BPS}(\fJ_{\rm triv}|\beta_{\wp}(\CB),X),\;\forall X. \ee
+It is natural to expect that a similar phenomenon is established by the brane categories, so that brane boundary conditions $\CB$ and an interface defect $\fJ_{\wp}$ could be substituted by a brane ``hologram'' $\beta_{\wp}(\CB)$ producing the same spectrum of solitons as $\CB$ concatenated with $\fJ_{\wp}$, so that we have the following relation: \be ,\; \ee

 Here $\beta_{\wp}$ is a parallel transport functor, and $\fJ_{\rm triv}$ is a simple interface associated with a trivial path $[0,L]\to\mbox{point}$.
 Moreover, applying adiabaticity we can claim that $\beta_{\wp}$ is a functor coinciding with the transition functor of the Fukaya-Seidel category through a family of superpotentials along $\wp$, it can be calculated explicitly using various techniques.